aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 └────────────────────────────────────────────────────────────┘
 ```

-You pick the framework that matches the question being asked.
+Pick the framework that matches the question.
 Board asking "are we governing AI risk properly?" → NIST AI RMF and ISO 42001.
 Security architect asking "what could go wrong with this agent before we ship?" → MAESTRO.
 Red team asking "have we covered the known attack techniques?" → MITRE ATLAS.

 ---

 ## Part 3: A 7-phase methodology for AI threat modeling in production

-The following methodology synthesizes Microsoft's AI Red Team operational practice (from their work on 100+ generative AI products), CSA's MAESTRO framework and operationalization guidance, and what consistently produces useful output in production.
-It assumes you already have a functioning information security program — if you don't, start there.
+This methodology synthesizes Microsoft's AI Red Team operational practice (from their work on 100+ generative AI products), CSA's MAESTRO framework and operationalization guidance, and what consistently produces useful output in production.
+It assumes you already have a functioning information security program.
+If you don't, start there.

-### Phase 1 — Scope & business context (1–2 days)
+### Phase 1 — Scope & business context (1-2 days)

 Before any technical analysis, establish the answers to four questions:

 1. **What business outcome is this AI system supposed to produce?** Revenue generation, cost reduction, customer experience, internal productivity.
 The business outcome determines acceptable risk thresholds.
 2. **What is the blast radius if it fails?** Reputational harm, regulatory exposure, direct financial loss, safety implications.
-3. **Who has authority to approve the deployment?** Identify the accountable executive — without explicit ownership, threat modeling produces findings nobody acts on.
+3. **Who has authority to approve the deployment?** Identify the accountable executive.
+Without explicit ownership, threat modeling produces findings nobody acts on.
 4. **What's the deployment timeline pressure?** Realistic vs. aspirational.
 If the answer is "Friday no matter what," the threat model needs to be a triage exercise focused on critical-only findings, not comprehensive analysis.

 **Deliverable:** a 1-page scoping document signed by the accountable executive.
 This becomes the reference point for every prioritization decision downstream.

-### Phase 2 — Asset inventory & decomposition (2–4 days)
+### Phase 2 — Asset inventory & decomposition (2-4 days)

 Decompose the AI system using MAESTRO's 7-layer model.
 For each layer, document: